Un-mixing Test-time Adaptation under Heterogeneous Data Streams

 \section{Abstract}

 Deploying deep models in real-world scenarios remains challenging due to significant performance drops under distribution shifts between training and deployment environments.
-Test-Time Adaptation (TTA) has recently emerged as a promising solution, enabling on-the-fly model adaptation without access to source data.
-However, its effectiveness degrades significantly in the presence of complex, mixed distribution shifts -- common in practical settings -- where multiple latent domains coexist.
-Adapting under such intrinsic heterogeneity, especially in unlabeled and online conditions, remains an open and underexplored challenge.
-In this paper, we study TTA under mixed distribution shifts and move beyond conventional whole-batch homogeneous adaptation paradigms.
-By revisiting distribution shifts from a frequency-domain perspective, we observe that distribution heterogeneity often manifests in Fourier space -- for instance, high-frequency components tend to carry domain-specific variations.
-This motivates us to un-mix heterogeneous data streams using high-frequency texture cues, making diverse shift patterns more tractable.
-To this end, we propose FreDA, a novel Frequency-based Decentralized Adaptation framework that decomposes globally heterogeneous data into locally homogeneous components in the frequency domain.
-It further employs decentralized learning and augmentation strategies to robustly adapt under complex, evolving shifts.
-Extensive experiments across various environments (corrupted, natural, and medical) demonstrate the superiority of our proposed framework over the state-of-the-arts.
+Test-Time Adaptation (TTA) has recently emerged as a promising solution, enabling on-the-fly model adaptation.
+However, its effectiveness deteriorates in the presence of mixed distribution shifts -- common in practical settings -- where multiple target domains coexist.
+In this paper, we study TTA under mixed distribution shifts and move beyond conventional whole-batch adaptation paradigms.
+By revisiting distribution shifts from a spectral perspective, we find that the heterogeneity across latent domains is often pronounced in Fourier space.
+In particular, high-frequency components encode domain-specific variations, which facilitates clearer separation of samples from different distributions.
+Motivated by this observation, we propose to un-mix heterogeneous data streams using high-frequency domain cues, making diverse shift patterns more tractable.
+To this end, we propose Frequency-based Decentralized Adaptation (FreDA), a novel framework that decomposes globally heterogeneous data stream into locally homogeneous clusters in the Fourier space.
+It leverages decentralized learning and augmentation strategies to robustly adapt under mixed domain shifts.
+Extensive experiments across various environments (corrupted, natural, and medical) show the superiority of our method over the state-of-the-arts.